willowec/pico_cluster/docs/Journal.md

 (the vote is unanimous)

 I have now implemented something akin to this, can't be bothered to note any differences though.
-What is key is that we can send and recv image data etc etc there is a protocol yadda yadda yay
+What is key is that we can send and recv image data etc etc there is a protocol yadda yadda yay.

+Next up, make it actually convolve and start sending info from head to compute